Editor’s note: President Trump says out loud that he plans to stay in power—no matter what voters say

 In cahoots with Attorney General William Barr, Trump has already tried to concoct a voter fraud case (nine ballots!) in Pennsylvania.
 His campaign operatives and supporters are already hard at work to challenge mail-in ballots, intimidate voters at the polls and seek to overturn results.

 And Trump is making clear that he expects the U.S. Supreme Court to hand him victory.
-That’s why he’s pushing so hard for his nominee to replace the late Ruth Bader Ginsburg—which he announced Saturday is Amy Coney Barrett—to get on the court before the election.
+That’s why he’s pushing so hard for his nominee to replace the late Ruth Bader Ginsburg—which he announced Sept.
+26 is Amy Coney Barrett—to get on the court before the election.
+Barrett was confirmed by the Republican Senate on Oct.
+26 and joined the court a day later.

 Trump is saying out loud for all to hear that he plans to overrule the will of voters—and steal the election, if necessary—so he can stay in power.